 Water quality is crucial in cheesemaking, and choosing the right type—whether hard or soft—can impact the final product’s texture, taste, and yield.
 Here’s a deep dive into how hard and soft water affect cheesemaking, and why many cheesemakers carefully control mineral content in their process.

-SEE ALSO: The most important ingredients you always need to make cheese →
+SEE ALSO: The most important pieces of equipment you always need to make cheese →

 How is water used in cheesemaking?